Self-Configuring Quantum Networks with Superposition of Trajectories: Summary of key ideas and findings

 We consider general quantum networks where two quantum devices (Alice and Bob) can communicate through a complicated series of nodes and path channels (Fig.~\ref{fig:setting}(a)).
 Rather than attempting to identify and utilize a single ``best'' path between Alice and Bob, information is sent into a coherent superposition of available paths, so that multiple paths are traversed at once.
 Our approach adjusts the amplitudes and phases of the path superposition in a feedback loop, such that the transmission fidelity $F$ between Alice and Bob is maximized (Fig.~\ref{fig:setting}(b) and Sec.~\ref{sec:tools}).
-Via analytical calculations and numerical simulations, we provide a comprehensive performance analysis of the protocols tailored to two different network configurations: two nodes connected by multiple paths with identical and non-identical noise types (Sec.~\ref{sec:two_node_protocol}), and multi-node network topologies featuring nested superpositions and randomized noise parameters (Sec.~\ref{sec:multi_node_protocol}).
+Via analytical calculations and numerical simulations, we provide a comprehensive performance analysis of the protocol tailored to two different network configurations: two nodes connected by multiple paths with identical and non-identical noise types (Sec.~\ref{sec:two_node_protocol}), and multi-node network topologies featuring nested superpositions and randomized noise parameters (Sec.~\ref{sec:multi_node_protocol}).

 \textit{Two nodes} -- In this basic configuration, the quantum network consists of Alice and Bob connected by multiple noisy paths whose actions are represented by quantum channels (Fig.~\ref{fig:vqo_2_node}, Protocol~\ref{table:two_node_protocol_summary} and Sec.~\ref{subsec:two_node_protocol_desc}).
-This configuration provides not only a minimal testbed for protocol performance in a variety of noise strength regimes, but also a gateway to direct analytical insights regarding the fidelity advantage achievable through coherent path superposition (App.~\ref{app:analytical_ex}).
-We examine two protocol variants: a deterministic version, which averages the fidelities from all possible path DOF measurement outcomes and is suitable for the direct transmission of quantum states, and a probabilistic version, which postselects outcomes with more favorable fidelities and can be used for the heralded distribution of Bell pairs, a resource for quantum teleportation.
-Generally, the deterministic variant maximizes the information throughput at the cost of additional local unitary corrections, while the probabilistic variant yields higher fidelity advantages.
+This configuration provides not only a minimal testbed for protocol performance in a variety of noise strength regimes, but also a gateway to direct analytical insights regarding the fidelity advantage achievable through coherent path superposition (App.~\ref{app:analytical_ex}). {\done We examine two protocol variants: a deterministic version, which averages the fidelities from all possible path DOF measurement outcomes, and a probabilistic version, which postselects outcomes with more favorable fidelities.
+We note that the probabilistic version can be used for the heralded distribution of Bell pairs, a resource for quantum teleportation, despite having a success probability less than unity.
+Generally, the deterministic variant maximizes the information throughput at the cost of additional local unitary corrections, while the probabilistic variant yields higher fidelity advantages without requiring a large measurement budget}.

 The degree of noise mitigation achievable in our protocol depends on what we refer to as the ``vacuum coherence'' of each available channel -- the extent to which the environment of the channel remains unaffected by the presence of an information carrier (Fig.~\ref{fig:identical_detprob_vacamp} and Sec.~\ref{sec:identical_chs_vac_coh}).
 The vacuum coherence of a channel is quantified by its vacuum extension and therefore fully determined by its microscopic details (Sec.~\ref{sec:tools}, Apps.~\ref{app:Proof} and \ref{app:microscopic}).
 For concreteness, in most of the demonstrations of our protocol, we specify the vacuum coherence by adopting a simple repeated-interaction microscopic model (App.~\ref{app:microscopic}).